rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 variable.
 Because we’re reading raw bytes into the buffer, we transform `get` into a byte string by adding the `b""` byte string syntax at the start of the content data.
 Then, we check to see if `buffer` starts with the bytes in `get`.
-If it does, it means we've received a well-formed request to `/`, which is the success case we'll handle in the `if` block that returns the contents of our HTML file.
+If it does, it means we’ve received a well-formed request to `/`, which is the success case we’ll handle in the `if` block that returns the contents of our HTML file.

 If `buffer` does *not* start with the bytes in `get`, it means we’ve received